French literature

 Victor Hugo and his time

-During the 1820s and 1830s, and especially since the famous battle of Hernani, Victor Hugo was the locomotive of Romanticism in France.
-In the wagons, a whole generation of writers felt that classical tragedy and its norms were no longer adapted to their time.
-Beyond literature, it is a whole generation of artists who participate in the movement, affirming in substance: “our generation, our values, our style, our ideas, all that is worth as much as the masters of the XVIIth century or of Antiquity.”
+During the 1820s and 1830s, and especially since the famous Battle of Hernani, Victor Hugo was the driving force of Romanticism in France.
+In his wake, an entire generation of writers declared that classical tragedy and its rigid conventions were no longer suited to their era.
+Beyond literature, numerous artists took part in the movement, convinced that their generation—their values, their style, their ideas—was worth just as much as those of the great masters of the seventeenth century or of Antiquity.

-On a political level, Victor Hugo was a man fully engaged in his time.
-After an ultra-monarchist childhood, he will go little by little to the left, guided by his heart.
-His opponents find him stupid.
-Hugo is not stupid.
-He is simple.
-His political fights are those of a man indignant about child labor, misery, and the death penalty.
-During the adult life of the writer, from 1826 to 1880, the courts pronounced 2527 death sentences in France.
-Victor Hugo committed himself with all his weight against this punishment, by writing The Last Day of a Condemned Man, by physically opposing the lynching of a police informer on his island in exile.
+On a political level, Victor Hugo was a man deeply engaged with his time.
+After an ultra-monarchist youth, he gradually moved leftward, guided by his conscience.
+His opponents called him foolish.
+Hugo was not foolish.
+He was straightforward.
+His political causes were those of a man outraged by child labor, by poverty, and by the death penalty.
+During the writer’s adult life, from 1826 to 1880, French courts pronounced 2,527 death sentences.
+Hugo threw his full weight against this punishment, writing The Last Day of a Condemned Man and even physically intervening to stop the lynching of a police informant while in exile.

 Pension

-Her name is Mlle Elisa Mercœur. (…) I have come to ask you, Monsieur le Ministre, to dispose of my pension in favor of Mlle Mercœur .
-If you agree, I will be doubly happy to have given it up.
-This pension will be much better placed on the head of Mlle Mercœur than on mine.”
+Her name is Mademoiselle Élisa Mercœur. (…) I have come to ask you, Monsieur le Ministre, to transfer my pension to Mlle Mercœur.
+If you agree, I shall be doubly happy — happy to have surrendered it, and happier still to see it bestowed where it is truly needed.
+This pension will sit far more justly upon the head of Mlle Mercœur than upon mine.”

 To M. Thiers, Minister of the Interior, June 15, 1834.